BUSINESS ENERGY

 If you prefer speaking to someone or want to confirm your payment immediately, you can pay over the phone.

-You’ll find the payment line number on your bill.
-Have your customer account number ready, and make the payment using a debit or credit card.
+You’ll find your supplier's payment line number on your bill.
+When you call, have your customer account number ready, and make the payment using a debit or credit card.
 Some suppliers also offer automated phone payment services, which are available 24/7.
-It’s a good option for those who want instant confirmation or don’t like managing bills online.
+This can be a good option if you want instant confirmation or prefer not to manage your bills online.

 Use a payment app or online banking

-More and more suppliers now accept payments through mobile apps and digital wallets.
+Your supplier might also accept payments through a mobile app or digital wallet.
 If your energy provider supports it, you can use services like PayPal, Apple Pay or mobile banking to send your payment.

 Pay at the Post Office or PayPoint